ChipUSM/usm-vlsi-tools/README.md

 code .
 # Install DevContainer Extension
 # Ctrl-Shift-p > Dev Containers: Reopen in Container

+# Each terminal started on vscode will be.
+Is a boring white prompt
+$
+# Running "bash" will make them source the ".bashrc".
+This has colored prompt
+designer ~
+$
 ~~~

 This devcontainer configuration uses the X11 interface that some wsl distros have.